thesofakillers/literature-notes/ahrensHowTakeSmart2017.md

 - Breaks are important for the brain because they allow the brain to process information, either by removing it or moving it into long-term memory so to free up space for new information in our short-term memory buffer.

+## 10 - Read for Understanding

+### 10.1 - Read With a Pen in Hand

+- We should read with the intention to link what we read into our slipbox later.
+- As such we should always take notes while reading, and these notes should be translations of the main ideas of the text into our own words and idea contexts.
+- Handwriting literature notes instead of typing them may help understanding
+  - this is because it is _slower_, and hence the note-taker is forced to synthesize what they have read/heard in their mind before writing it down.

+### 10.2 - Keep an Open Mind

+- Be wary of _Confirmation Bias_.
+Unfortunately we automatically gravitate towards what we like, anything that confirms what we already believe.
+This is the perfect recipe for falling into confirmation bias.
+- The zettelkasten method tackles confirmation bias in 2 ways:
+  1.  ideas are developed bottom-up, meaning there is no opportunity to discriminate against ideas you don't agree with, since you're collecting everything that connects or is open to connection within our slip-box.
+  2. Because we are optimizing for relevancy, we actively seek de-confirming facts.

+### 10.3 - Get the Gist

+- By taking notes anytime we read something, we practice getting the gist of things, as we want to get the most from the least amount of effort
+- By practising this, we get better at it.

+### 10.4 - Learn to Read

+- The more familiar we are with something, the more likely we are to like it and to believe we understand it.
+Familiarity != understanding, however.
+- Merely reading can fool you into believing you understand the text via the _mere exposure_ effect
+- Instead, we should find a way to _test_ our understanding.
+  - A perfect test for this is attempting to explain what we have just read, in our own words.
+This is why we should take (rephrased) notes on what we read, while/soon after we read it.
+- Following this, we find that rereading text is also useless, if we don't accompany the rereading with external tests, such as explaining what we're reading in our own words.

+### 10.5 - Learn by Reading

+- To learn, we need to actively search for old knowledge in our brain and find a way to connect it to the incoming understanding.
+This requires effort.
+- Physical exercise helps to
+  - transfer knowledge to our long-term memory
+  - reduce stress, hence reducing hormones that hamper learning in the brain.
+- The most successful learning method is _elaboration_
+  - This is similar to our zettelkasten method and boils down to _thinking_ about the meaning of what we are reading/listening to:
+    - how does it answer different questions?
+    - how can it be connected to other knowledge?

+## 11 - Take Smart Notes

+- Experienced readers and successful people read a text and think about how it fits into a bigger picture, an external world.
+  - The text to them is not self contained and is not the be-all end-all on the topic.
+  - They approach the text with questions of their own and compare it to competing approaches.
+  - In a way, they remain sceptical, and are able to spot the limitations and see what it fails to mention.

+### 11.1 Make a Career One Note at a Time